List of NFL retired numbers: History

 The Green Bay Packers retired numbers on display at Lambeau Field, which include Reggie White, the only NFL player to have his number retired by two teams.

 Since NFL teams began retiring numbers, 163 players have had their jersey number retired.
 The Chicago Bears and the New York Giants have the most retired numbers of the teams with 14 each.

 Reggie White is the only player whose number was retired by two teams (the Green Bay Packers and Philadelphia Eagles).
 While Peyton Manning's number is only officially retired by the Indianapolis Colts, he received an acknowledgment when the Denver Broncos re-retired the number 18, which is officially retired under the name of Frank Tripucka (Tripucka granted Manning permission to wear the number).
 The Atlanta Falcons, Dallas Cowboys, and Las Vegas Raiders traditionally do not retire jersey numbers.
 The New Orleans Saints previously retired numbers, having done so for Jim Taylor and Doug Atkins, but under new ownership those numbers were unretired.
+(Note: While not officially retired, Archie Manning's No. 8 and Drew Brees' No. 9 have not been reissued by the team.)
 Also without a retired jersey number are the Baltimore Ravens and the Houston Texans, though these teams are less than 30 years old: in this regard, the Texans do not retire numbers but honor player jerseys instead.

 The Buffalo Bills under previous owner Ralph Wilson also did not retire jersey numbers, with the exception of Jim Kelly.
 This policy was reversed under Wilson's successor Terry Pegula.

-Unlike Major League Baseball (which retired Jackie Robinson's number 42), the National Hockey League (which retired Wayne Gretzky's 99), and the National Basketball Association (which retired Bill Russell's 6), the NFL has never retired a jersey number league-wide in honor of anyone.
+Unlike Major League Baseball (which retired Jackie Robinson's number 42 in 1997), the National Hockey League (which retired Wayne Gretzky's 99 in 2000), and the National Basketball Association (which retired Bill Russell's 6 in 2022), the NFL has never retired a jersey number league-wide in honor of anyone.

 The number 00 is no longer allowed, but was not retired in honor of any particular player; rather, the NFL's positional numbering system, instituted in 1973, does not allocate a position for players wearing that number.
 The NFL allowed 00 in the past, with Steve Bagarus, Jim Otto, and Ken Burrough being the only three players to have ever worn it.
 The number can be, and rarely is, used in the preseason when no other numbers for a player's position are available.

+The Seattle Seahawks are the only NFL team to have retired a number for reasons other than honoring an individual player, having retired the number 12 in 1984 in honor of their fan base, who are collectively nicknamed the 12s, as they are the "twelfth man" on the field.
+Only one player in Seahawks history has ever donned a #12 jersey in the regular season: backup quarterback Sam Adkins, who appeared in 11 games between 1977 and 1981.